Wu Chaoshu

 Wu Chaoshu (伍朝樞 (伍朝枢, Wu Ch'ao-shu); 23 May 1887 – 3 January 1934), also known as C.C.
 Wu, was a Chinese diplomat and politician.
-He was Foreign Minister of the Republic of China in 1927–28, and was Minister to the United States from 1928 to 1931.
+He was Foreign Minister of the Republic of China in 1927–28, and Minister to the United States from 1928 to 1931.

 Biography

 Wu was born in Tianjin, the son of former Minister to the United States Wu Tingfang and philanthropist Ho Miu-ling.
-He went to Atlantic City High School and was valedictorian there in 1904.
+He attended Atlantic City High School and was valedictorian there in 1904.

 He graduated from the University of London in 1911.
-He was elected a member of the Chinese parliament in 1913.
-In 1917, he joined Sun Yatsen's Constitution Protection Movement, and in 1918 was made Vice-Minister of Foreign Affairs.
+In 1913, he was elected a member of the Chinese parliament.
+Four years later, he joined Sun Yatsen's Constitution Protection Movement, and was made Vice-Minister of Foreign Affairs in 1918.
 He remained in this post until 1923, despite Sun's exile and subsequent return.
-In 1919 he was China's chief delegate to the Versailles Peace Conference.
+In 1919, he served as China's chief delegate to the Versailles Peace Conference.

 In March 1923, Wu became Foreign Affairs Minister in Sun's government-in-exile.
-He became Foreign Minister of the Republic of China under Chiang Kai-shek in 1927.
+In 1927, he became Foreign Minister of the Republic of China under Chiang Kai-shek.
 He then served as Minister to the United States from 1928 to 1931, and Representative to the League of Nations in 1929–30.
 He was the delegate to The Hague Conference for the Modification of International Law in 1930.
-He resigned as Minister to the United States in 1931 as a protest against the supply of arms to the Nanjing government against the rival Cantonese government.
+In 1931, he resigned as Minister to the United States in protest against its supply of arms to the Nanjing government in opposition to the rival Cantonese government.

 In 1934, he died of a stroke in British Hong Kong at the age of 46.

-Wu married Pao Fang-ho, and the couple had eight children.
-Wu's grandson is US federal judge George H. Wu.
+Wu married Ho Po Fong, daughter of Ho Kai, and the couple had eight children.
+One of Wu's grandsons is US federal judge George H. Wu.